mcneel/developer.rhino3d.com/_guide_topics/yak/installing-and-managing-packages.md

 ---

 <div class="alert alert-info" role="alert">
 <strong>Note:</strong> Yak is cross-platform.
-Not everything is hooked up on the Mac side
-yet, however.
-So, for now, this guide is aimed at <strong>Windows users only</strong>.
+The examples below are for Windows.
+For Mac, replace the path to the Yak CLI tool with
+<code>/Applications/RhinoWIP.app/Contents/Resources/bin/yak</code>.
 </div>

 ## Install